PercussiveRepair/CloudWatchr/README.md

 The code is pre-configured for all the major (and some minor) Cloudwatch metrics for each instance type.

+It also has two cool features:
+* Clicking an entry in the legend will hide that data series on that graph and all below it.
+Clicking it again with unhide.
+* Data series are automatically coloured.
+Makes reading the graphs a bit more pleasant.

 The code should be pretty easy to read and add to.
 Please feel free to contribute and/or fork.

 Released under the MIT licence.